Theory of Operation

 \[D_{target} = (m * (L_{target} - L_{lo})) + D_{lo}\]

-Note: An alternative approach would be to use just the CAL-LO properties to determine what a perfect reflection reading would be, then use that value in the original density formula.
+An alternative approach would be to use just the CAL-LO properties to determine what a perfect reflection reading would be, then use that value in the original density formula.
 In theory, this would yield the same answer.
 In practice however, due to limited density precision of the reference strips, the results would be slightly different.
 For this reason, the single reference point approach is only viable when using laboratory grade reflectance standards.

 Transmission Density